carlmontanari/scrapli/docs/api_docs/driver/base_driver.md

   to False
 - __channel_log__: True/False, or a string path to a file of where to write out channel logs -- these are not "logs" in the normal logging module sense, but only the output that is read from the channel.
 In other words, the output of the channel log should look similar to what you would see as a human connecting to a device
+- __logging_uid__: unique identifier (string) to associate to log messages; useful if you have multiple connections to the same device (i.e. one console, one ssh, or one to each supervisor module, etc.)

 ## Returns